ACDguide/Governance/Governance/products/products-intro.md

 ## UNDER DEVELOPMENT

 So far, the guidelines have focused on creating, managing, and publishing climate research data with a climate science researcher as end-user.
 However, climate data is often used in other research fields, government initiatives and by private stakeholders for a variety of applications.
-The process to adapt and package climate data so that be of use to a wider audience with different backgrounds and/or for different purposes is more complex than simply sharing data with other climate researchers.
-We know of research projects that had put together climate data products and we expect agencies such as CSIRO and the Bureau of Meteorology to do this, however there are no identified best practices available.
+The process of adapting and packaging climate data so that it will be of use to a wider audience, with different backgrounds and/or for different purposes is more complex than simply sharing data with other climate researchers.
+There are research projects that contributed to putting together climate data products, e.g., agencies such as CSIRO and the Bureau of Meteorology do this on a regular basis; However, there's no best-practice documentation available.

-This guideline aims to outline the extra steps to consider when creating a climate data product that meets the standards and expectations of a commercial product.
-It is important to provide enough documentation and quality control so that a non-expert audience can use the data correctly and trust can be built and maintained in the product itself.
-It is also important to offer a product which is of the right format and accessible to the targeted users.
+This guideline outlines the extra steps to consider when creating a climate data product that is fit to be distributed.
+It is essential to provide enough documentation and quality control so that a non-expert audience can use the data correctly and trust can be built and maintained in the product.
+It is also important to offer a product in the correct format and accessible to the targeted users.

 This is a new guideline and we welcome input and contributions from anyone who is interested and/or has experience in providing climate data products.